[A] Overview & Disclaimers

 Solar AVL Details & Disclaimers

-The AVL—subject to change—is developed based on factors such as reliability, warranty, manufacturer financial stability, and serviceability, ensuring long-term customer support and ecosystem fairness.
+The AVL—subject to change—is developed based on business factors (such as reliability, warranty, manufacturer financial stability, and serviceability), as well as legal factors (FEOC compliance).
 Installers with strategic questions or product requests regarding the AVL should contact their LightReach representative.

 Key Details Relevant to our AVL are: